TroyRobinson/Canvas-Editor/README.md

 - **Undo support**: Records extraction state for reversal
 - **Key relationships**: Integrates with drag.js and resize.js, records to undo.js

+#### `js/auto-layout.js`
+**Purpose**: Flexbox auto-layout conversion for absolutely positioned children
+- Detects dominant orientation by where most elements are positioned
+- Converts elements into a single horizontal row or vertical column with no outliers
+- Calculates padding from the space above and left of the upper-left element
+- Integrates with drag.js so dropped items join the container's flex flow

 #### `js/edge-detection.js`
 **Purpose**: Intelligent resize detection system with extended hit zones
 - **Smart Edge Detection**: Adaptive thresholds based on element size and zoom level